Lengths of closed geodesics on random surfaces of large genus: Introduction

 \subsection{About this paper}

-This paper is the second named author's account of joint work that was done when he visited Stanford University in spring 2016.
+The mathematical content of this paper is a joint project.
+However, the writing was done by the second author and completed after Maryam Mirzakhani passed.
+As such, she wasn't able to consent to its publication.

 Part of this work uses unpublished results by Maryam Mirzakhani.
 Because these results are currently not available elsewhere, Appendix \ref{app_workmaryam} contains a brief sketch on how to prove the results we need.
 We stress that the results in this appendix are due to Mirzakhani.